 Compared with his older half-siblings, Barron Trump, who turned 12 on March 20, has mostly stayed out of the political spotlight.
 Here's what you need to know about the youngest member of the Trump clan.

-Just weeks before heading back to school, Barron was photographed arriving in D.C. with his parents on Air Force One.
+Barron was recently photographed arriving in D.C. with his parents on Air Force One.

 Barron is the first boy to live in the White House since JFK Jr.

 The three most recent presidents-Obama, Bush, and Clinton-have been fathers only to girls.
 While other presidents since JFK’s time have had sons, they’ve all been adults who lived outside of the White House.